Monkey hate: Background and causes

+Investigations and arrests

-Videos of monkeys being tortured or abused have been commonly uploaded to social media platforms such as YouTube and Facebook.
-According to a September 2021–May 2023 study by Asia for Animals’ Social Media Animal Cruelty Coalition (SMACC), videos by pet macaque owners had a total of 12.05 billion views online, with 12 percent of these videos involving intentional physical torture, 13 percent involving psychological abuse, and 60 percent involving direct physical abuse.
+According to a September 2021–May 2023 study by Asia for Animals' Social Media Animal Cruelty Coalition (SMACC), videos by pet macaque owners had a total of 12.05 billion views online, with 12 percent of these videos involving intentional physical torture, 13 percent involving psychological abuse, and 60 percent involving direct physical abuse.
 Video titles have often contained broken English phrases such as "million pity" and "million sadness".

-Baby macaque monkeys are primarily targeted for abuse.
-Monkeys are often referred to within monkey hate communities as "tree rats".
-Videos showing abuse of baby macaques are often referred to as "Sauce".
-Online groups called "KarenMafia" or "Fun Apes" distribute videos to a paying audience.
+Monkeys are often referred to within monkey hate communities as "tree rats", while videos are referred to as "sauce".

-In 2021, a United States-based Telegram monkey torture group, Million Tears, was closed down after being brought to public attention.
-The group had about thirty members, who would pay owners of monkeys to carry out abuse on them.
-In 2023, a continuation of the group, Ape's Cage, which involved around four hundred members, was uncovered by the BBC.
-Video operators who carried out the monkey torture were primarily based in Indonesia, while the members of the group were largely American and from other Western countries.
+In 2021, a United States-based Telegram monkey torture group, Million Tears, was shut down after being brought to public attention.
+The group had about thirty members, who would pay owners of monkeys to abuse them.
+A continuation of the group, Ape's Cage, which involved around four hundred members, was uncovered by the BBC in 2023.
+Video operators who carried out the monkey torture were primarily based in Indonesia, while the members of the group were largely from the United States and other Western countries.
 Torture methods ranged from submerging monkeys in ice water to killing them in blenders, sawing them in half, or cutting off their tails and limbs.

-Several notable members of Ape's Cage have been arrested, including American Michael McCartney (known as "Torture King") and two British women, Holly LeGresley and Adriana Orme.
-Two Indonesian men also received prison sentences for their involvement.
+Several notable members of Ape's Cage have been arrested, including American Michael "Torture King" McCartney and two British women, Holly LeGresley and Adriana Orme.
 "Mr. Ape", the pseudonymous leader of the group, has not been publicly identified.
+In Indonesia, a state civil servant, who possessed 58 monkey torture videos, was arrested.
+In spite of these arrests, monkey torture videos have continued to be circulated across different groups.
+As of July 2026, at least 30 participants had been indicted in the United States alone.

 Animal welfare organizations such as Action for Primates and Lady Freethinker have been involved in investigating monkey hate groups.

-Causes

-According to Chief Inspector Kevin Lacks-Kelly from the British National Wildlife Crime Unit, people who consume monkey torture content generally defend their actions as caused by a "hatred for pregnant women or small children".
+As a response to the monkey hate videos, Action for Primates lobbied in 2023 for animals to be included in the UK's Online Safety Bill.